JR-Tech-and-Software/Folder-Audio-Playlist/README.md

 I created this script as a way of running Sound for a theater, and a lot of the language used within, as well as its functionality, was intended to be used this way.
 This is my ideal program of running sound cues during a production of any musical or play a theater may put on.

 ## Installation
-This script was designed to run on Linux, though it can work on Windows with some modifications of the code.
-For example, instead of putting backslashes in front of every space, the Windows syntax will use double quotes around the file name.
-Command arguments work differently on Windows, too, so you'll need to find the alternatives and work those in the script.
+This script was designed to run on Linux. **I highly recommend NOT running this script under Windows!!!
+I will not provide Windows instructions because of this.** After some testing in a VM, you need to edit multiple lines of code and it will still not work 100%.
+For example, Keyboard Interrupts do not work the same way in Windows as they do in Linux.
+That was the only way I implemented to stop playback, so the only way to stop in the middle of an audio file playing is to kill VLC from Task Manager.
+This also makes functions such as looping playback basically broken.

 Regardless of the platform you are installing on, you will need to make sure VLC Media Player is installed on your system, ensuring the `cvlc` command line program is also installed.
 This script calls on `cvlc` to play the actual files, so the program is required for any functionality.
-Head on over to [VLC's Download Page](https://www.videolan.org/vlc/) to download VLC if you are on Windows or MacOS.
+Head on over to [VLC's Download Page](https://www.videolan.org/vlc/) to download VLC if you are a different Operating System.
 If you are on Linux, it is recommended to download VLC from your distro's repositories:

 Debian/Ubuntu: `sudo apt install vlc`